Kleen-Lab/ViSATUI/README.md

 ## Tips

 Here are a few tips to make the administration of the task as easy as possible:
-- Emphasize to the the subject beforehand that they must pick the answer that is most[-]associated with the stimulus, using their general knowledge about those objects[ instead of their] color, shape, texture, or other visual features.
+- Emphasize to the the subject beforehand that they must pick the answer that is most-associated with the stimulus, using their general knowledge about those objects instead of the color, shape, texture, or other visual features of the objects.
 - Behavioral timelocking with neural data amplifiers (for example, EEG experiments) can be done using a photodiode analog input.
-A photodiode option is available on the UI (checkbox [located on the] lower left) which enables grey-scale light transitions at top left that can be tracked with a screen-mounted photodiode.
+A photodiode option is available on the UI (checkbox located on the lower left) which enables grey-scale light transitions at top left that can be tracked with a screen-mounted photodiode.

 ## Cite
 The scientific manuscript describing the ViSAT task is currently submitted; upon publication the direct citation will be listed here.